ADHD and Cancer Linked to Food Dyes

 Sunset Yellow is often found in orange sodas, orange jelly, marzipan, Swiss rolls, apricot jam, citrus marmalade, lemon curd, sweets, hot chocolate mix and packet soups, trifle mix, breadcrumbs, snack chips, shelf fresh noodles, cheese sauce mixes as well as chocolates such as Cadbury Creme Egg.

-Known health effects: causes hyperactivity, cancer and is linked to stomach upsets and swelling of the skin.
+Known adverse health effects: hyperactivity, cancer, and linked to stomach upsets and swelling of the skin.

 **Allura red (also known as Food Red 17, C.I.
 16035, FD&C Red 40, E129)

-Known health effects: causes hyperactivity, cancer and may bring on allergic reactions.
+Known adverse health effects: hyperactivity, cancer, and linked to allergic reactions.

 **FD&C Blue No. 2 – Indigotine, E132 (indigo shade)

-Can be found in soft drinks, bakery products, cereals, candy, drink powders, mint-flavored jelly, frozen desserts, pet foods, kidney tests and for testing milk.
+Can be found in soft drinks, bakery products, cereals, candy, drink powders, mint-flavored jelly, frozen desserts and pet foods.
+Also used in kidney tests and for testing milk.

-Known health effects: causes hyperactivity, asthma, heart issues and may bring on allergic reactions.
+Known adverse health effects: hyperactivity, asthma, heart issues, and linked to allergic reactions.

 **FD&C Blue No. 1 – Brilliant Blue FCF, E133 (blue shade)